 Near the old lighthouse at Cape Scott Provincial Park, the wind threatens to steal your hat.
 Out on the water, a bald eagle swoops down, brushes the ocean’s surface and returns to its nest.
 The sun glints off the salmon in its talons.
 Your first instinct isn’t to take a selfie.
 Instead, entranced by this raw glimpse of nature, you register it in a deeper, more lasting way.

 No matter where you go on Vancouver Island, you’re mere steps from nature.
-Whether you’re feeding the seals on the docks in Victoria, watching Roosevelt elk from atop Nanaimo’s Green Mountain, learning about the habits of the Island’s black and grizzly bear populations in Port Hardy, or enjoying the solitude of Cathedral Grove, you’ll connect to a place in yourself; a place beyond words, where reverence and awe forge life-long memories.
+Whether you’re watching seals on the docks in Victoria, gazing at Roosevelt elk from atop Nanaimo’s Green Mountain, learning about the habits of the Island’s black and grizzly bear populations in Port Hardy, or enjoying the solitude of Cathedral Grove, you’ll connect to a place in yourself; a place beyond words, where reverence and awe forge life-long memories.

 Your natural element is wildlife.
 On Vancouver Island, you’ll find your spirit animal and discover the meaningful connections we have with nature.